racklet/racklet/docs/rfcs/0002-layer-architecture.md

 TODO: Explain what is the difference between this try and prior RPi clusters.

 At the time of Racklet creation the history of Raspberry Pi (and other SBC) based cluster computers is already very rich.
-Various private persons, educational insistutes and companies have come up with a wide variety of designs (**TODO: Examples**) for different use cases for at least the past 10 years.
+Various private persons, educational insistutes and companies have come up with a wide variety of designs (e.g. KubeCloud[^kubecloud]) for different use cases for at least the past 8 years.
 What sets Racklet apart from these mostly one-off implementations is it's **specification**.
 Instead of deriving a specification from some implementation, Racklet as a system is *primarily* defined as a set of RFC documents.
 This specification is intended to define a **standardized** way to build a miniature compute cluster, from the lowest-level hardware details up to a state-of-the-art software stack.
 Since the specification is defined from the ground up, we prioritize basing it on the most _secure_ and _modern_ technologies available today, essentially merging the core concepts of prior SBC cluster computer implementations with the state of the art security and fleet management models of large-scale cloud providers.

 *[SBC]: Single Board Computer